Reflections on 2019

-Why?
-Well, for one, this party made me realise how seldom a privilege it is to have all your loved ones – friends, family, colleagues – all in one place.
-In fact I can’t remember the last time that happened.
 I felt so blessed to be surrounded with so much love and emotion, it truly made me happy and it’s still the talking point amongst friends almost 7 months later.
 People flew in from 11 different cities (as far apart as San Francisco to Mumbai) to this little town of Beaune, where, according to the locals who looked after us there, nothing like this had ever been seen before.

-My friends dubbed this my ‘wedding without a bride’.
+As i say above, my friends dubbed this my ‘wedding without a bride’.
 I stole that line as my opening at the speck I gave which you can view here